-MyID keeps track of the expiry dates of the Windows user accounts used to run the MyID components and services, the certificates used to secure the MyID services, and the user account used to access the SMTP server.
+MyID keeps track of the expiry dates of the Windows user accounts used to run the MyID components and services, and the certificates used to secure the MyID services.
 The system tracks the expiry of the account passwords and the accounts themselves.
 The status and expiry date of each of these items is listed on the System Credentials page of the System Status report.